victor234256/Forecastme-der/README.md

-# Forecastme-der
+# Forecastme
-with forcastme-der  app you can forecast any city in the world
+with forcastme app you can forecast any city in the world